aws/aws-cdk/packages/decdk/README.md

 As you might have observed, whenever users need to reference a type in deCDK templates they are required to reference the fully qualified name (e.g. `@aws-cdk/aws-s3.Bucket`).
 We can obvsiouly come up with a more concise way to reference these types, as long as it will be possible to deterministically translate back and forth.

-### Misc
+### Special Types

-- `iam.PolicyDocument` is be tricky since it utilizes a fluent API.
+`iam.PolicyDocument` is tricky since it utilizes a fluent API.
 We need to think whether we want to revise the PolicyDocument API to be more compatible or add a utility class that can help.
 - We should enable shorthand tags for intrinsics in YAML